Standard contractual clauses

 - Module One C2C Controller to Controller

-Transfer from one processor (in the EU) to another (sub-) processor (in a third country) - Module Four P2C Processor to Controller
+Transmission from one processor (in the EU) to another (sub-) processor (in the third country) - Module Four P2C Processor to Controller

 Can I adapt or delete clauses in the SCC?